Hundreds of images. Countless moments. You ready?

 Keisha, your mother has never left you.
 She was with us all along, in the picture frame, in the locket attached to your bouquet, in the front row’s reserved seat during your ceremony, in these images and of course, in your kind heart and soul.
 Her omnipresence is forever and eternal.

-Tags: Pinhey’s Point Historic Site, Dunrobin and Holiday Inn & Suites wedding, Kanata, Ontario, Ottawa wedding photographer.
+Tags: Pinhey’s Point Historic Site (270 Pinhey Point Rd, Dunrobin, ON K0A 1T0) and Holiday Inn & Suites wedding (101 Kanata Ave, Kanata, ON K2T 1E6), Ottawa wedding photographer.